filipponicolasi/CompPhysStud-PhD/task01-docker/DockeronWindows.md

 Wait a few seconds for the setup to complete, then restart your PC to apply the changes.

 ## 2. Docker Desktop Installation
+Go to the [Docker Desktop installation page](https://docs.docker.com/desktop/setup/install/windows-install/) for Windows and download the **Docker Desktop Installer.exe** file by clicking on the *Docker Desktop for Windows - x86_64* icon.
+Then, run the `.exe` file.

+The installer will start initializing, and after a few seconds, it will ask if you want to add a shortcut to the desktop.
+Click **OK**, and the installation process will begin unpacking files.
+This process can take a few minutes to complete.

+Once finished, a success message will appear.
+Generally, this message prompts you to restart your PC, but if it does not occur, it is recommended to restart your PC manually.